Victoria Brown (water polo): Senior national team

 Brown is a member of the Australia women's national water polo team.
 She made her national debut in Montreal at the 2005 FINA World Championships in Australia's 15–2 victory over Germany.
 In 2005, she was a member of the team that competed in the international series with New Zealand held in Canberra in July, the FINA World League Finals in the United States in July, the XIFINA World Championships in Montreal in July, and the II FINA World League Super Finals in Russia in August.
 In 2005, she was part of the side that won a bronze medal at the FINA World League Super Finals in Kirishi, Russia.

-In the 2007 FINA World League Asia-Oceania qualifiers, in Australia's 16–8 defeat of New Zealand, she made eight saves.
+In the 2007 FINA Water Polo World League Asia-Oceania qualifiers, in Australia's 16–8 defeat of New Zealand, she made eight saves.
 She was named in the team that competed in the preliminary round at the 2008 FINA World League in Tianjin, China.
 In preparation for the Games, her coach Greg McFadden, instructed Brown and every player on the team to sit down for dinner and eat everything on their plate.
 She was the last player cut before the 2008 Summer Olympics squad was finalised, right before the team left for Beijing, China.
 She used this to motivate herself to become one of the best goalkeepers in Australia.
 In May 2010, she was a member of the team that competed at the FINA World League Asia-Oceania zone held in Osaka, Japan and Tianjin, China.
-She represented Australia at the 2010 FINA Women's Water Polo World Cup in Christchurch, New Zealand.
-She was a member of the Australian team that competed at the Pan Pacific Championships in 2010, the year she was named the Australian Stinger's Player of the Year.
+She represented Australia at the 2010 FINA Women's Water Polo World Cup in Christchurch, New Zealand, and was a member of the Australian team that competed at the Pan Pacific Championships in 2010, the year she was named the Australian Stinger's Player of the Year.
 She also secured her position as the team's number one goalkeeper.

 In 2011, Brown missed most of the national team season because of a broken leg and an injured arm.
-Nevertheless, in April 2011, she attended a training camp at the Australian Institute of Sport (AIS) where the coach was "selecting a team for the major championships over winter."
-In February 2012, she was named in the final training squad for the 2012 Summer Olympics, and thus attended a training camp starting on 20 February 2012 at the AIS.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.
-She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
+Nevertheless, in April 2011, she attended a training camp at the Australian Institute of Sport (AIS) where the coach was "selecting a team for the major championships over winter".

+Brown was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.
+She was part of the Stingers team that competed at the 2012 London Olympics, winning bronze, and the team that won silver at the 2012 FINA Women's Water Polo World League championships in Changshu, China.